Meet Our Head Chef

 What does a typical day look like for you?

 My day usually starts with checking bookings on my way into work looking for any specials needed for that day.
 On arrival, I would check that our food deliveries are correct and up to our high standards.
 Following this, I would contact suppliers about weekly and daily orders for upcoming events.
-I would then brief senior chefs and chef de parties about what’s required for day’s service and then into service for the night which can be 5-6 hours on your feet on a busy day.
+I would then brief senior chefs and chef de parties about what’s required for the day’s service and then into service for the night which can be 5-6 hours on your feet on a busy day.
 After service, it’s the big clean down and then we order fresh produce for the following day.

 Who’s your dream dinner party guest?